etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Tables.md

 It is a best practice to name, if possible, foreign key columns in the same manner than the primary key column of the table they link to.
 The reason for this is that in Oracle, foreign key (and the rest of the db contraints) names must be unique at a database-level.
-So, for example if we have in our table a column that contains a business partner it should be named _C_BPartner_ID_ because it is a foreign key to _ C_BPartner.C_BPartner_ID  _ column.
+So, for example if we have in our table a column that contains a business partner it should be named _C_BPartner_ID_ because it is a foreign key to _C_BPartner.C_BPartner_ID_ column.
 This is not possible when there is the same table more than one column linking to the same table or when adding columns in a different module than the table's one.

-Following this naming rule allows to define standard references as _ TableDir _ when the column is defined in Application Dictionary.
+Following this naming rule allows to define standard references as _TableDir_ when the column is defined in Application Dictionary.

 ####  Naming of Columns and the Data Access Layer

-In Openbravo, Java classes are generated from the tables definition.
+In Etendo, Java classes are generated from the tables definition.
 A DAL entity is generated from every table defined in the Application Dictionary.
 You can find more information about this  here  .